Moduli interpretation of Eisenstein series: Introduction

+We next apply Theorem~\ref{theorem5.1} to produce models of the modular curve $X(\myl)$.
+Our final result, Theorem~\ref{theorem5.5}, can be stated in the following striking manner: for $\myl \geq 3$, the slopes of lines joining the $\myl$-torsion points of any \emph{one} elliptic curve over $\Q$ with $j \neq 0, 1728$ (for example, $\E^\zirc: y^2 = x^3 + 3141x + 5926$) contain enough information to deduce equations for $X(\myl)$, which parametrizes the $\myl$-torsion of \emph{all} elliptic curves.
+We can find the equations for $X(\myl)$ using only exact computations in the number field $\Q(\E^\zirc[\myl])$, and we obtain a model for $X(\myl)$ over the cyclotomic field $\Q(\boldmu_\myl)$.
+No infinite series or other approximations are involved.
+The model we obtain for $X(\myl)$ is in the form called ``Representation~B'' in~\cite{KKMasymptotic} (where we use it to compute efficiently in the Jacobian of $X(\myl)$).
+The idea is that the different level structures on $\E^\zirc$ give rise to many points on $X(\myl)$ (embedded projectively via $\modforms_2(\Gammal)$), and that only one curve can be reasonably interpolated through these points.

-Since our results are moduli-friendly and largely algebraic as opposed to analytic (except for Theorem~\ref{theorem5.1}), the approach in this article has the advantage that large parts of the theory work over more general fields $\fieldk$ than $\C$, provided that $6\myl$ is invertible in $\fieldk$, and that the $\myl$th roots of unity are contained in $\fieldk$.
-Our approach also has the benefit of yielding a more direct connection to Eisenstein series and to moduli of elliptic curves without using $q$-expansions at any stage.
-We thus hope that the techniques we have developed can be of use in the study of modular forms over indefinite quaternion algebras and of Shimura curves.
+Since our results are moduli-friendly and mostly algebraic (except for the analytic Theorem~\ref{theorem5.1}), much of our theory works for a general base field $\fieldk$, provided $6\myl \neq 0$ in $\fieldk$, and $\fieldk$ contains the $\myl$th roots of unity.
+Our approach proceeds entirely via moduli of elliptic curves, and never involves $q$-expansions.
+We hope that these ideas can generalize to modular forms on indefinite quaternion algebras and Shimura curves.